malwaremily/gcloud-Ubuntu-14-and-Flask-setup/README.md

 GUI:
-To create a new instance, use the menu button in the upper right hand corner elect >Compute Engine then select >VM Instances
+To create a new instance, use the menu button in the upper right hand corner

+select >Compute Engine then select >VM Instances

 <img src="https://github.com/emiliska/gcloud-Ubuntu-14-and-Flask-setup/blob/master/Images/ci_0b.PNG"/>